Compass Academy

 About Compass Academy Homeschool Co-Op

-Compass Academy is a nature-based homeschool cooperative program for children ages 6-11.
+Compass Academy is a nature-based homeschool cooperative program for children ages 6-11, hosted by The Compass Center Foundation.
 We offer a variety of programs throughout the week including afternoon classes, an afternoon garden program, and a daytime program.

-The school campus is a homestead located at—and deeply integrated with—Henley’s Orchard, a 1000-acre farm and orchard in Crozet, Virginia.
+The Compass Academy campus is integrated into the Compass Center Foundation homestead—located on and deeply integrated with—Henley’s Orchard, a 1000-acre farm and orchard in Crozet, Virginia.

 Our Curriculum